sparkidev0x1D/express-ts-api/README.md

    # src/middlewares

-    - Middlewares for the API routes
+    - middlewares for the express router

    # src/models